npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_reassigning_transactions.md

 folder: mydoc
 ---

-If you happen to assign a transaction to the wrong category, you can always reassign it.
+If you accidentally assign a transaction to the wrong category, you can always reassign it.
 When deleting a budget category, consider reassigning all of its transactions to other categories.
 Otherwise, they will become uncategorized and will no longer affect your budget.

 ## 1. To reassign a transaction:

-1. In the blue navigation pane on the left, select an account with the transaction you want to reassign. <br/>This opens a list of account transactions.
+1. In the navigation pane on the left, select an account with the transaction you want to reassign. <br/>This opens a list of account transactions.

 2. In the transactions list, click to highlight the transaction you want to reassign.